Xeno-XP/EconomyDiscord-Bot/README.md

 rarity = price / max
 ```
 <h3>How does it reset every 24 hours</h3>
-A [unix timestamp](https://en.wikipedia.org/wiki/Unix_timestamp) is asigned every 24 hours when the `shop` command is called
+A <a href="https://en.wikipedia.org/wiki/Unix_timestamp">unix timestamp</a> is asigned every 24 hours when the `shop` command is called
 it will test if its been 24 hours since the last call if so it will make a random selection for the nect shop rotate.

 // Example preset item